XTRABYTES/XCITE.OLD/README.md

 ### Project Configuration (iOS)

 Again, if you have not installed the necessary files, please do so.

-The prerequisites for iOS deployment are:
+Prerequisites for iOS deployment:

 - [Xcode](https://developer.apple.com/xcode/)
 - [Apple Developer Account](https://developer.apple.com/) (Apple ID)

-You need to select the correct kit for the mobile version:
+You need to select the correct kit for the mobile version in Qt Creator:

 - Qt (xx version) for iOS --> the mobile version

-XCODE, developed by Apple, provides a suite of software development tools, similar to the Qt platform, for coding, testing and creating application.
-While Qt can be used to create macOS and iOS applications, we recomend using XCODE for iOS project builds.
-To use XCODE, it is necessary to create a .xcodeproj file to be able to build the iOS XCITE application.
+__Xcode__, developed by Apple, provides a suite of software development tools, similar to the Qt platform, for coding, testing and creating application.
+While Qt can be used to create macOS and iOS applications, we recomend using Xcode for iOS project builds.
+To use Xcode, it is necessary to create a .xcodeproj file to be able to build the iOS XCITE application.
 Qt will generate the file.
-Once it is generated, XCODE can use it to make the iOS build.
+Once it is generated, Xcode can use it to make the iOS build.
 To generate the file:

 - Open the xcite.pro in QT
 - Go to Build --> Run qmake